techiescamp/vagrant-kubeadm-kubernetes/README.md

 ## 🚀 CKA, CKAD, CKS or KCNA Voucher Codes / Updates

-If you are preparing for CKA, CKAD, CKS or KCNA exam, **save 35%** today using code **B2SCHOOL35** at https://kube.promo/school.
+If you are preparing for CKA, CKAD, CKS or KCNA exam, get $60 discount today using code DCUBEOFFER at https://kube.promo/latest.
 It is a limited time offer.
+Or checkout [Linux Foudation coupon](https://scriptcrunch.com/linux-foundation-coupon/) page for latest voucher codes.

 ## Prerequisites